-Substitutes for required courses must be approved by the division chair and the academic dean.
+Substitutes for required courses must be approved by the division chair or the school dean.

 Grades of less than I.6 (C-) will not be accepted.

 The official transcript of all transfer students will be evaluated by the registrar.
 Credit will be applied to the appropriate major.